olekmorawski/PartyPal/README.md

 - [react-tinder-card](https://github.com/3DJakob/react-tinder-card) - A swipeable card component for React.
 - [react-spring/web](https://github.com/pmndrs/react-spring) - A library for animating UI components in React.
+- [normalize.css](https://github.com/necolas/normalize.css) - Makes browsers render all elements more consistently and in line with modern standards.

 ## Getting Started